 Conductor Fawzi Haimor returns to the NZSO to open the concert with Angel at Ahipara from Northland Panels, Christopher Blake’s award-winning work for string orchestra.
 Based on New Zealand photographer Robin Morrison’s iconic image of an angel at the head of a grave in a churchyard at Ahipara in Northland, the music is a beautiful evocation of desolation and hope.

 Tchaikovsky titled his First Symphony Winter Daydreams.
-Despite working enormously hard, the symphony caused him much suffering.
-The work did not impress musicians he showed it to and individual movements were played to little enthusiasm.
-However, when the entire symphony was first performed, it was a great success.
+Despite working enormously hard, the work did not impress musicians he showed it to and individual movements were played to little enthusiasm.
+However, when the entire symphony was first performed, it was a success.<

 Concert run time is approx. 97min